loclv/hashnode-blog-backup/cldaglsxm000009mkcarr37pd.md

 v16.18.1
 ```

-For example, use that configuration by using `fnm`:
+For example, use that configuration by using [fnm](https://github.com/Schniz/fnm):

 ```bash
 fnm use